 GPDR's global reach

-A lot of countries in Europe that aren't subject to EU legislations have adopted compliance regulations almost identical to the GPDR, including Norway, Switzerland, Iceland, Liechtenstein and the UK (in its preparation for a no deal Brexit).
+A lot of countries in Europe that aren't subject to EU legislations have adopted compliance regulations almost identical to the GPDR, including Norway, Switzerland, Iceland, Liechtenstein and the UK.

 So what lies ahead?